Matobo National Park: Archaeological, historical and cultural sites

 The grandeur and stillness of the hills has contributed to their hallowed reputation, especially to the Shona and Ndebele people.
 Many rituals and other religious activities are performed in the hills.
 Before the colonial era, it was the headquarters of the spiritualist oracle, the Mlimo.

 The hills were the scene of the famous indaba between white settlers and Ndebele leaders in 1896—the Second Matabele War, known in Zimbabwe as the First Chimurenga—which ended with the assassination of the Mlimo by Frederick Russell Burnham, the American scout, in one of the Matobo caves.
 Upon learning of the death of the Mlimo, Cecil Rhodes boldly walked alone and unarmed into this Ndebele stronghold and persuaded the impi to lay down their arms.
 During the indaba it was also in these hills that Robert Baden-Powell, the Founder of Scouting, first learned woodcraft, the fundamentals of scouting, from Burnham.
 Today much of the pottery and artifacts found on cave floors and most of the clay grain bins in the hills are remnants from the 1896 rebellion era.
 There are other reminders too - bronze plaques dotting the area mark the sites of armed forts or brief skirmishes.

 Cecil Rhodes, Leander Starr Jameson, and several other leading early white settlers, including Allan Wilson and all the members of the Shangani Patrol killed in the First Matabele War, are buried on the summit of Malindidzimu, the 'hill of the spirits' -- this is a great source of controversy in modern Zimbabwe as this is considered a sacred place by nationalists and indigenous groups.
 This mount is also referred to as the World’s View.
 (Not to be confused with the World's View, Nyanga).

 Mzilikazi is also buried at Matopos Hill.

 A memorial shrine, erected by the Memorable Order of Tin Hats (MOTH), an organization that seeks to commemorate the sacrifice of Rhodesian servicemen and women during World War One and World War Two, can be accessed in the Park.

 Accommodation and camping

 Maleme Camp

 This is the main camp in the centre of the park, and hosts the park headquarters.
 All accommodation is self-catering.
 There are eighteen lodges and six chalets, the former fully equipped and the latter with communal ablutions and without crockery or cutlery.
-Three of the lodges, Imbila, Black Eagle and Fish Eagle, have fantastic views over the Maleme Gorge.
+Three of the lodges, Imbila, Black Eagle and Fish Eagle, offer views over the Maleme Gorge.
 Imbila Lodge offers a higher standard of luxury with ensuite bathrooms and teak furniture.
 Camping and caravan sites are situated along the eastern shores of Maleme Dam.